MoChahdoura92/MoChahdoura92/README.md

 - I can help you find out why your plant babies aren't doing so well, or help guide you for your next purchase.

 ### :leisure time: I enjoy :
-- playing video games
+- Playing video games
-- outdoor activities
+- Outdoor activities
-- watching movies
+- Reading books